+Type of assessment % weighting

+SPEAKING:

-Type of assessment % weighting SPEAKING: Recording of a short speaking exercise, where equal weighting is given to the work of students, which can be done at home or in class 35% LISTENING: Answering questions in English on a short recording, lasting 15% not more than five minutes.
-READING: Comprehension exercise based on a 300-350 words text (i.e. 15% wRITING: 35% 150-200 words written task from Aberystwyth University can be awarded to students completing 120 credits (2 modules must be at Advanced level) on any language or languages provided by Lifelong Learning.
+Recording of a short speaking exercise, where equal weighting is given to the work of students, which can be done at home or in class 35%

+LISTENING:

+Answering questions in English on a short recording, lasting not more than five minutes.
+15%

+READING:

+Comprehension exercise based on a 300-350 words text (i.e. novels, newspapers, advertisements).
+Questions in English.
+15%

+WRITING:

+150-200 words written task 35%

-These credits obtained cannot be used towards the Certificate of Higher Education: Modern Languages.
+These credits will be banked in order to obtain a University recognized qualification.
+This qualification is the Certificate of Higher Education: Modern Languages.